Working Together for a Healthy Future

 Did you know

-During wintertime inversions (when air pollution gets trapped at lower elevations), the Salt Lake region has some of the worst air quality in the US.
+During wintertime inversions (when air pollution gets trapped at lower elevations), the Salt Lake region has some of the worst air quality in the U.S.

 - Vehicles, natural gas use, and wood burning stoves are all significant sources of emissions.